YanniPapandreou/statFEM/README.md

 # statFEM
-> Code for error analysis of statFEM method
+> Code for the numerical experiments demonstrating our error analysis of the statFEM method.

 ## How to use